Blog

 • Location Advantage: This type of land is often located closer to urban areas or existing subdivisions, making it easier and faster to secure the necessary permits.

-• Development Potential: It’s a great stepping stone for development projects, like a custom home or small commercial building.
+• Development Potential: It’s a great stepping stone for development projects, such as a custom home or a small commercial building.
 While it still requires significant investment, you skip some of the initial, complex hurdles involved in developing raw land.

 Both parcels of land are excellent investment opportunities, but your approach must be customized.